Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Data sources

-{\it Set $V$}: Given that set $R$ is currently the most vetted dataset of unidentified SPFs, it is not clear why \cite{villarroel2025aligned} and \cite{bruehl2025transients} resampled $P$ $(N=126,412)$ to create a new set $V$ ($N=107,185$).
-Set $P$ includes 116,607 SPFs within 5$^{\prime\prime}$ of an optical catalog object and 410 SPFs within 5$^{\prime\prime}$ of an infrared catalog object, which means $V$ is known to comprise at least 91\% SPFs that have not yet been distinguished from catalog objects.
-Furthermore, $V$ has not passed through the \cite{solano2022discovering} scan artifact removal step.
-We previously estimated up to $\sim40$\% of the objects in $V$ would be classified by \cite{solano2022discovering} as scan artifacts, based on the fraction identified and removed to obtain $R$ as reported in that study (see Table \ref{tab_data_sets}).
+{\it Set $V$}: Given that set $R$ was the most vetted of the \cite{solano2022discovering} datasets of unidentified SPFs, with as many known objects removed as then feasible, it was not clear why \cite{villarroel2025aligned} and \cite{bruehl2025transients} resampled $S$ to create a new set $V$ ($N=107,185$). \cite{villarroel2026response} v2 has since characterised the filtering in \cite{solano2022discovering} as overzealous in the context of searching for technosignatures, and was appropriate only for the case of searching for vanished stars.
+It remains unclear why removing all possible confounding objects and artefacts is not also necessary in the search for technosignatures.
+Also, $V$ has not passed through the \cite{solano2022discovering} scan artefact removal step.
+We estimate up to $\sim40$\% of the objects in $V$ would be classified by \cite{solano2022discovering} as scan artefacts.
+This number is based on the size of the set preceding the scan filter ($N = 9,171$) and the size of the resulting set $R$ ($N = 3,592$), as reported in that study and detailed in Table \ref{tab_data_sets}.